alexgit55/my-first-blog/README.md

 ## Features
 - Create a blog application based on the Django framework in Python
+- Customized formatting with html and css
 - Save blog posts in an sqlite database
 - Ability to create, edit and delete posts directly from application
+- Basic authentication to prevent unauthorized creating and editing to blog
 - Application is published using Azure App service

 ## History